25 June, 2019 | (01 hr)

 Elizabeth Crofoot is a Senior Economist in labor markets at The Conference Board, where she is part of the Help Wanted OnLine© program and leads the International Labor Comparisons (ILC) program.
 She has over 15 years of experience assessing inter...Full Bio

-Robin Erickson, PhD, is a new Principal Researcher in the Human Capital practice.
+Dr. Robin Erickson is a Principal Researcher in the Human Capital practice.

-Robin joins The Conference Board as an experienced research analyst and management consultant from Deloitte Consulting, where she most recently led Bersin’s Talent Acquisition, Engagement, and Retentio...Full Bio
+Robin joins The Conference Board as an experienced research analyst and management consultant from Deloitte Consulting, where she most recently led Bersin’s Talent Acquisition, Engagement, and Retention rese...Full Bio

 Gad Levanon, Ph.D.